 - Select Configurable Joins from the Type list.

-Remember the difference between the Prospects and Applications query bases.
-Prospects queries return one row per person, while Applications queries returns one row per application, which means there could be multiple rows for one person if they have more than one application that meets the query criteria.
-For further guidance on selecting the correct query population, please see our Query Bases documentation, or reach out to the Service Desk.
+Remember the difference between the Person and Application query bases.
+Person queries return one row per person, while Application queries return one row per application, which means there could be multiple rows for one person if they have more than one application that meets the query criteria.

 - Click Save.